Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Outway **MUST** include an access token in the HTTP header `Fsc-Authorization` when proxying the HTTP request to the Inway.

+The Outway **MUST** validate that the Group ID specified in the claim `gid` of the access token matches the Group ID of the Outway.

 The Outway **MUST NOT** alter the path of the HTTP Request.

 Clients **MAY** use TLS when communicating with the Outway.